 The staff athletic trainers

-The SHS team you are with at the time
+The GHS team you are with at the time

 Graham High School

 We expect you to take pride in this and do the best job that you can do as you work day in and day out.
 We also want you to understand that this is not all hard work with no benefits.
 This is a fun activity that allows you to be around students with similar interests to you.
 This is an activity that allows you to be a part of something important.
 This is an activity that should you have a future career goals of being in a medical profession will benefit you.
 While I have only had a few former students go on to be athletic trainers, I have had several that have gone onto be nurses, physical therapists, doctors, and dentists.
 All of them tell me that they were glad that they did this in high school and how it benefited them.

 In the spring of every school year the staff athletic trainers will advertise at both the high school and the junior high for potential athletic training student aides.
 The prospective students must fill out an application and turn it into one of the staff athletic trainers in the requested time period.
 Because the Sports Medicine class doesn’t exist any longer any student who did not previously take the class is encouraged to take the biomedical science class.